 When you’re building a business, a team, or any kind of system, you need ways to understand how well you’re doing.
 That means finding the maturity model that matches the state of your business.

 You want to understand where on that scale of performance you are at.

-It’s why we use things like KPIs, OKRs, or other goal/objective driven metrics.
+It’s why we use things like KPIs, OKRs, or other goal/objective-driven metrics.

 But those metrics, as useful as they are for some things, are often hard to apply to qualitative data.

 This is where maturity models can become an incredibly useful tool.

 One model we’ll discuss here is the Capability Maturity Model, and the CMMI Institute alone appears to have about +8500 accredited users of this model (interestingly, in 2018 ~80% were pairing it with agile methodologies).